-On the pretext of Kathua rape incident and its aftermath as well as renewed bombing by US, France and Britain in Syria, there are certain deeper truths which we need to understand to save ourselves from manipulation.
-There are certain aspects of human behavioural weakness which can be successfully exploited to garner support for extremely insidious and sinister motives, veiled behind the declaration of noble deeds.
+On the pretext of Kathua rape incident and its aftermath as well as renewed bombing by US, France, and Britain in Syria, there are certain deeper truths which we need to understand to save ourselves from manipulation.
+There are certain aspects of human behavioral weakness which can be successfully exploited to garner support for extremely insidious and sinister motives, veiled behind the declaration of noble deeds.
 Our vulnerability to the plight of children happens to be among the foremost such weakness.
-We don’t immediately connect to the plight of a 30 year old male of Syria but we feel that there is a kind of moral obligation to speak against the plight of children.
+We don’t immediately connect to the plight of a 30 year-old male of Syria but we feel that there is a kind of moral obligation to speak against the plight of children.

 When we are told that an 8 year old girl was raped and killed, the sympathy module of our brain gets activated but what follows thereafter is basically the lies fed by propagandists to advance their agenda.
 In the case of Kathua rape incident, our vulnerability is exploited to defame Dharma and wage the civilization war to aggravate the shaming of Hindu identity.
 While on the other hand, visuals of dead children are used to advocate for multiculturalism in Europe on one hand while destabilization of Assad regime on other hand.